 This chapter sets forth the provisions which require municipalities to create or amend local ordinances to allow for (1) additional density for affordable housing developments in certain areas; (2) multiple dwelling units on lots designated for housing; and (3) one accessory dwelling unit located on the same lot as a single-family dwelling unit in any area where housing is permitted.

-Municipalities need not adopt this rule language or the statutory language in P.L.
-2021 Ch.
-672 word for word.
+Municipalities need not adopt this rule language or the statutory language in 30-A M.R.S. §§ 4364 to 4364-B word for word.
 The Department encourages municipalities to consider local planning documents and other special local considerations, and to modify language into one that meets the needs of a particular community and the minimum requirements of this legislation.
 Municipalities may wish to adopt ordinances that are more permissive, provided that such ordinances are equally or more effective in achieving the goal of increasing housing opportunities.
-If a municipality does not adopt ordinances to comply with P.L.
-2021 Ch.
-672, this legislation will preempt municipal home rule authority.
+If a municipality does not adopt ordinances to comply with 30-A M.R.S. §§ 4364 to 4364-B , this legislation will preempt municipal home rule authority.

 These rules do not: